 You can now create a view for your Escalations group.
 Creating a view will enable your agents to easily identify the tickets that need their attention.

-- Under Meet ALL of the following conditions, select
+- Under Meet ALL of the following conditions, add Ticket > Tags | Enter the below tags:

-- Under Group by select Latest Update.
+- Under Group by select Latest Update

-- Under Order by, select ID.
+- Under Order by, select ID

-- Click Save.
+- Click Save

 This process is going to solve many of your escalations from wasting your time, the customer's time, and everyone's sanity.
 You can prevent customers from falling through the cracks, by placing an urgent status on them, as well as escalating them to a specific group of agents trained to solve escalated tickets.